stric9r/Line6-FBV3-Clone/README.md

 The platform can easily change, all platform specific code is in main.

 ## Schematic
-No schematic, it's litteraly buttons tied to the GPIO being software debounced.
-See main.c for the current gpio usuage, or to change it.
+Just momentary buttons with software debouncing, also a MAX7219 to control the LED for status feedback.
+Schematic is uploaded but not tested/finished, and no code written for the MAX7219 yet (as of 3/25/2021).

 ## Prereqs
 There are only two prereqs, and that's Libusb and updating WiringPi (mainly for Raspberry Pi 4B to work).
 Below are how you get them.